We are excited that you have chosen to participate in an on campus Orientation.

 Math Placement Exam

-- Students pursuing majors in biochemistry, chemistry, computer science, mathematics and physics (unless student placed into MATH 191)
+- You are pursuing a major in biochemistry, chemistry, computer science, mathematics, or physics and did not place into MATH 191G.

-- Students in the College of Health & Social Services who didn’t place into MATH 191
+- You are pursuing a major in the College of Health and Social Services and did not place into MATH 121G or higher.

-- Students who have not decided on a major and didn’t place into MATH 191
+- You have not decided on a major and did not place into MATH 121G or higher.